zhaohengyin/bluebird/README.md

 You can compare the execution speed of setting buffersize to different values.

 ## Misc
 At current stage, this is an experimental interface.
-It is suitable for prototyping and simple applications, but not be ready for scaled application since some advanced features like non-blocking IO has not been added yet.
+It is suitable for prototyping and simple applications, but not ready for scaled application since some advanced features like non-blocking IO has not been added yet.
 Moreover, we also need some proper error handling, like dealing with timeout.

 You are welcome to contribute to this project! 🙂